Rosedale United Church Youth Impact Grant

 -planning and running workshops to help girls and women develop self-reflection, leadership, and wellness skills.

-The award is open to persons of any faith.
-Applicants should be between 16-25 years of age and must have a mentor.
-Either individuals or teams may apply as long as the project meets the award criteria.
+The grant is open to persons of any faith.
+Applicants should be between 14-25 years of age and must have a mentor.
+Either individuals or teams may apply as long as the project meets the grant criteria.

 How will the project benefit the community involved?

 How will it provide a meaningful life experience for the applicant(s)?

 How could it be an inspiration or catalyst for other young people looking to make a positive impact?